In the Beginning ...

 There are normally about 6 to 10 games going on, and there will usually be an opportunity to join one of these if you arrive early on before the battle gets started.

 We hold a painting competition during the meetings held on the first Sunday of the month, allowing members to display their latest work.
 The winners at the end of each year are awarded prizes in the form of vouchers which can be spent at Cavalier, our annual Open Day.

 See the Painting Competition page for more details.

 The games at the meetings are generally set up informally between groups of members who regularly play wargames together.
 We have groups of members who specialise in specific periods or themes such as the Ancient World, Napoleonic, American Civil War, World War 2, as well as Naval warfare in all periods, where we have a relatively large number of players compared to other societies.
 As members change and the "setting" for favourite games changes, so does the profile.
 Follow the link in the sidebar to the Games We Play page showing the rules sets and games we are currently using.

 What is quite unusual is that among our members we have a large number of creative talents, so many games may be using "Home Grown" rules or adaptations of published rules.
 Several of the members of the Society have published rules which are now used in the wider wargames community.

-In this connection two of our members also run A & A Game Engineering, publishing wargames rules available through Wargame Vault.
+As we have the space, there are occasionally quite large games set up, and these will involve half a dozen members or more, as can seen in the photo to the right.
 We have occasionally have special events at the hall, involving all the members attending.
 These can often be big games; in the past we have held additional meetings to allow for "One Day Campaigns", using fairly simple rules, and all members are invited to participate.
 We also host informal visits from other clubs.

 When do we meet ?